-To determine that the candidate demonstrates a professional attitude by:
+To determine that the candidate demonstrates knowledge of:

-- (a) Demonstrating knowledge of the privileges, medical and currency requirements applicable to a Commercial Pilot Licence Helicopter. - (b) Exhibiting adequate knowledge of the contents of the AIP Volumes 1 and 4 and the use of VNCs.
+- (a) The privileges and currency requirements applicable to a Private Pilot Licence Helicopter; or - (b) The medical requirements applicable to a Private Pilot Licence - Helicopter (as applicable Class Two or DL9). - (c) The contents of the AIP Volumes 1 and 4 and the use of VNCs.

-- (a) Determine that the candidate has adequate knowledge of the privileges, currency and medical requirements applicable to a Commercial Pilot Licence Helicopter. - (b) Determine that the candidate has adequate knowledge of the AIP Volumes 1 and 4 and place emphasis on the candidate's ability to use and interpret the AIP Volume 4. - (c) Determine that the candidate has adequate knowledge of the use of VNCs.
+- (a) Determine that the candidate has adequate knowledge of the privileges, currency and medical requirements applicable to a Private Pilot Licence Helicopter (as applicable). - (b) Determine that the candidate has adequate knowledge of the AIP Volumes 1 and 4 and place emphasis on the candidate's ability to use and interpret the AIP Volume 4. - (c) Determine that the candidate has adequate knowledge of the use of VNCs. - (d) Determine that the candidate has adequate knowledge of the limitations applicable to operating on a DL9 medical (if applicable).